mtb-za/borehole_grapher/README.md

 An .html file is created for each borehole, as detailed above.
 Each borehole will have one of these files which will open in a new tab when selected.
 * `graphs`
 A .png file is created for each test detected.

+##  Generating text
+In order to generate text, such as in the report or the marker, two lists are used.

+The first list contains numbers or specific text to be replaced.
+The second list contains the keys for which the value is placed into the text.

+    ["Borehole: ", 0,
+    "</br>Farm: ", 1,
+    "</br>Owner: ", 2,
+    "</br>Elevation: ", 3,
+    "</br>Date visited: ", 4,
+    "report_field", "<br/>"],
+    [
+    "BoreholeID",
+    "Farm",
+    "Owner",
+    "Elevation",
+    "Date"
+    ]

+Some methods use an additional key (such as the above `report_field`) in order to fill in a value that is not one in a column.
+The above generates a string similar to the following:

+Borehole:  BH003 </br>Farm:  Vlakte </br>Owner:  Jim </br>Elevation:  452 </br>Date visited:  2015-03-12 <br/><a href="../text/BH003.html" target="_blank">Click for further information, </br>such as graphs, previous visits, photos &c.</a> <br/>

 ##  License